Directing students to us

 Individual student referrals

-We offer a limited referral service for departments who have identified a student at risk of failure due to specific difficulties with the mathematics or statistics on their course or, for students studying mathematics, due to specific difficulties adjusting to studying higher level mathematics.
+- For students assessed as being at risk of non-progression due to specific difficulties with the mathematics or statistics on their course or, for students studying mathematics, due to specific difficulties adjusting to studying higher level mathematics.

 Training space